The Pros and Cons of Startup Business Loans

 6. You Might Not Even Qualify!

 Many alternative and online lenders won’t supply financing to startups.
-Other loan providers have a time in business requirement (they won’t provide a loan to businesses who haven’t been operational for at least six months, etc.).
+Other loan providers have a time in business requirement and won’t provide loans to businesses that haven’t been operational for a certain length of time.

-Before taking the time to apply, you should conduct research, or contact lenders directly to find out if they provide financing to new businesses.
+Before taking the time to apply, conduct research or contact lenders directly to find out if they provide financing to new businesses.
 By doing this, you won’t waste your time applying or compiling financial information, only to be declined due to your short time in business.

 Conclusion: Consider All Aspects of Startup Business Loans Before Applying

-There are pros and cons to pursuing a startup loan, including issues concerning ownership, eligibility, risk to personal credit, and the cost of repayment.
-However, qualifying for a small business startup loan could mean money to start a company unattached to friends and family, who may expect repayment, or investors, who may want ownership for their investment.
-Small business owners should weigh all considerations before deciding to move forward with a startup loan.
+There are pros and cons to pursuing a startup loan, such as issues with ownership, eligibility, risk to personal credit, and the cost of repayment.
+However, qualifying for a small business startup loan could mean having money to start a company unattached to loved ones expecting repayment, or investors who will want ownership in exchange for their investment.
+Small business owners should weigh all considerations before deciding to move forward with this loan option.

-Have you pursued business financing as a new business owner?
-Or did you wait until you had an established business?
-Tell us about your experience in the comment section below!
+Have you pursued business financing as a new entrepreneur?
+Or did you wait until you had an established business before applying for additional funding?
+Tell us about your experience with startup business loans in the comment section below!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.